Mapping Intertidal and Subtidal Oysters Reefs

-The FSUCML has hired Duke University’s Marine Robotics & Remote Sensing Lab to create a three-dimensional map of intertidal oyster reefs in the Apalachicola Bay System.
-Although intertidal reefs are not typically harvested commercially like subtidal reefs, they are included in the ABSI oyster surveys because they are potential sources of oyster larvae.
+The Duke University’s Marine Robotics & Remote Sensing Lab worked with ABSI to create a three-dimensional map of intertidal oyster reefs in the Apalachicola Bay System.
+Although most harvesting occurs on subtidal rather than intertidal reefs, we include them in the ABSI oyster surveys because they are potential sources of oyster larvae.
 Further, and like subtidal reefs, they provide numerous ecosystem services, including water filtration, shoreline protection, and shelter for a number of different types of organisms.

 The data collected from intertidal reefs will help us detect patterns in oyster density and abundance, and how these relate to reef location and height.
 In the past, collecting these types of data in this detail would have been labor intensive, time consuming, and therefore costly.
 Now, however, with the advent of of Unmanned Aircraft Systems (UAS), commonly called drones, data collection can be carried out quickly and with greater accuracy.